Written by Michael VanDerLaan

 Having equipment that sets you up for success is step one to playing your best golf.
 You wouldn't play in a rainstorm without a waterproof hat, so why play with clubs that look like you pulled them out of the dollar rack at the thrift store?

-Learning how to get rust off a golf club is one of the fastest and easiest ways to make it look like you’re ready to go once you arrive at the course.
+Learning how to get rust off golf clubs is easy.
 No one likes the look of choppy, patchy, burnt orange rust all over their clubs.
 Getting your clubs polished up may even help you shoot lower scores!

 Regardless of how you choose to do it, get those clubs shining and take on your next round of golf like a new player, because that’s how you will feel when the rust is gone!